Thriving in the Era of Disruptive Innovation

-Jim Harris is a one of North America’s foremost management consultants, authors and thinkers on leadership, innovation, lean manufacturing, learning, organizational change, future trends, sustainability and mitigating risk.
+Jim Harris is a one of North America’s foremost thought leaders, management consultants and authors on disruptive innovation.
 Association magazine ranked him as one of the nation’s top ten speakers.
-As a management consultant Jim speaks internationally and conducts strategic planning sessions with executive teams, focusing on the most pressing issues:
+He works internationally conducting strategic planning sessions with executive teams.

-His last book, Blindsided! is published in 80 countries worldwide.
-Blindsided! is a #1 international bestseller – having hit the top spot on the Financial Times of London’s European Edition of Best Business Books.
-Blindsided has been named one of the best business books of the year by a number of organizations and Soundview Executive Summaries sent a summary to 80,000 executives worldwide.
-Blindsided! examines why companies and whole industries are being blindsided; How can decision makers identify early warning signs?
-How can leaders put in place systems and structures that will prevent their organizations from being blindsided?
-And then knowing all this, how can you blindside your competition?
+His last book, Blindsided! is published in 80 countries worldwide and is a #1 international bestseller.
+Blindsided! has been named one of the best business books of the year by a number of organizations and Soundview Executive Summaries sent a summary to 80,000 executives worldwide.
+The Miami Herald calls Blindsided!
+“Brilliant stuff!”